 Meaghan Rose FLeming

 Meaghan Fleming is a multimedia artist who explores trauma and represents intangible feelings in physical space.
 Her practice primarily manifests in the sculptural form portraying themes of womanhood, abuse, grief, and childhood.
-Her work has been exhibited in multiple showcases and festivals including Art on the Move (2021), Digital Graffiti Festival (2022, 2023), Show Me Research (2023), and the Visual Art and Design Showcase (2023).
-Fleming is currently working on her Digital Graffiti 2024 project by animating three dimensional paintings surrounding grief, her solo sculptural exhibition at the University of Missouri-Columbia and researching common dialect describing women in the workforce/academics for her thesis project.
-Fleming is currently pursuing her undergraduate degree at the University of Missouri-Columbia, earning a Bachelor of Digital Storytelling and Bachelor of Art.
-She is currently based in Columbia, MO and regularly commutes to Saint Louis, MO, which is where she was born and raised.
+Her work has been exhibited in multiple showcases and festivals including Art on the Move (2021), Digital Graffiti Festival (2022, 2023, 2024), Show Me Research (2023), the Visual Art and Design Showcase (2023), a solo show at the University of Missouri (2024), New Forms of Purpose (2024), and Bouncebackability (2025).
+Fleming received a Bachelor of Arts in both Art and Digital Storytelling at the University of Missouri-Columbia, as well as a multicultural certificate and a minor in Spanish.
+She is currently pursuing her MFA at Indiana University- Indianapolis.